COMP47700-Speech-and-Audio/PL6-Automatic-Speech-Recognition-ASR-with-HuggingFace/README.md

 This practical tutorial contains different sections:
 * **Live coding:** Basic theory, demos and coding examples presented by the lecturer on site (unmarked)
 * **Student activity:** Familiarisation and coding exercises to be completed by the students and followed by a short discussion on site (unmarked).
 These activites introduce key concepts and skills necessary to complete the assignments.
 * **Assignment:** Three (3) take home problem/coding questions to be completed by the students and due in two (2) weeks from the day the practical tutorial is given.
-Assignment questions represent fifteen (15) mark points.